Bridget St John

 Mention of the legendary Bridget St John often seems to induce a misty-eyed, faraway look; many a student room in the Sixties and Seventies would have echoed to her distinctive voice.
-She recorded three albums on John Peel’s Dandelion label from 1969-72, before moving to New York.

 An accomplished guitar player, Bridget credits John Martyn and Michael Chapman as her ‘musical brothers’.

 Bridget St John was born and raised in London.
 After graduating from Sheffield University in 1968, Bridget made her first demo with John Martyn’s help, on a reel to reel tape deck owned by singer/songwriter, Al Stewart.
 Within weeks Bridget was recording her first BBC radio broadcast for John Peel’s eclectic Wednesday evening BBC programme Night Ride.
 John Peel took Bridget under his wing and there followed more BBC radio and TV sessions as well as live performances.

 When Peel and business partner Clive Selwood formed their own record label, Dandelion, Bridget St. John was one of the first signings.

 From 1969 she recorded three albums for Dandelion, ‘Ask Me No Questions, Songs for the Gentle Man, and Thank You For‘ and she became a mainstay of the booming UK college and club circuit.
 She continued touring in the UK until she made the decision to move to New York in the summer of 1976 – settling in Greenwich Village.
 Bridget played prominent Village clubs – The Bottom Line, The Bitter End and Kenny’s Castaways – as well as college and club dates in the Tri-state area.
 She also appeared at Carnegie Hall and at Central Park opening for Robert Klein and Dion.